 The Artist Project Space (APS) is a student-run gallery in the main corridor of Arbor North Building.
 University of Houston-Clear Lake Art and Design faculty members established APS as a staple of student life within the program, a place where student artist and curators can present their work in a public setting.
 APS strives to facilitate a creative, interdisciplinary exchange between students, professors and arts professionals across the UHCL community and beyond.
 APS also serves as an advocate for student voices and an outlet for innovative, challenging work.
+The exhibition schedule is online here.

 Art and Design program faculty members are the curatorial voice for APS, reviewing all proposals and setting the exhibition schedule throughout the school year.
 Both installation and de-installation are the sole responsibility of the artists/curators.
 Upon completion of the show, all walls must be repaired and painted, leaving the space in the same condition in which it was received.
 Budget needs are the sole responsibility of the individuals submitting proposals.